417878-8 SR 29 Concept Re-evaluation

 - There are simulations provided in the Project Video titled “SR 29 Concept Re‐evaluation Study Presentation” under this project’s FDOT website https://www.swflroads.com/project/417878‐8.

-9. Can anything be done to improve the signals on SR 80 at Main St. and Bridge St.?
+9. Can anything be done to improve the signals on SR 80 at Main Street and Bridge Street?

-- All concepts will include optimizing the signal timing to help reduce backups and improve flow through intersections.
+- The preferred bow-tie intersection concept will optimize the signal timing to help reduce backups and improve flow through intersections.

-- Shifting the truck traffic to Bridge St. south of SR 80 will also help improve the traffic flow at Intersections.
+- Shifting the truck traffic to Bridge Street south of SR 80 will also help improve the traffic flow at intersections.

-10. Will Improvements create a high‐speed facility on Main St. north of SR 80?
+10. Will Improvements create a high‐speed facility on Main Street north of SR 80?

 - No, the posted speed will be 25‐30 MPH with speed management elements and signs for no trucks.